Uganda Country Commercial Guide

 • Few Ugandan pharmaceutical manufacturers have automated production processes.

-• High operating costs for manufacturers relying on backup generators.
+• High operating costs for manufacturers who rely on backup generators.

-• Few licensed cold and dry storage facilities to hold active pharmaceutical ingredients prior to final production.
+• Few licensed cold and dry storage facilities hold active pharmaceutical ingredients prior to final production.

-• Limited capacity and infrastructure for regulation and quality control.
+• Limited capacity and infrastructure exist for regulation and quality control.

 Opportunities

-Equipment: With Uganda’s lack of medical infrastructure and large influx of donor support for health programs, demand for medical equipment continues to rise.
-Equipment in demand includes record management equipment and systems, ultrasound, electrocardiographs, obstetric dopplers, pulse oximeters, ventilators, cardiac echo machines, treadmill stress machines, and lab equipment (including equipment needed for microbiology, hematology, chemistry, and histopathology).
+Equipment: Demand for medical equipment continues to rise, including record management equipment and systems, ultrasound, electrocardiographs, obstetric dopplers, pulse oximeters, ventilators, cardiac echo machines, treadmill stress machines, and lab equipment including equipment needed for microbiology, hematology, chemistry, and histopathology.

-Generic pharmaceutical manufacturing: Uganda still imports approximately 80% of its essential medicines and health supplies.
-Based on Uganda’s strong demand for medical services and the government’s favorable tax policies for manufacturing facilities, manufacturing generic pharmaceuticals remains a profitable opportunity for investors.
+Generic pharmaceutical manufacturing: Uganda still imports approximately 70% of its essential medicines and health supplies.
+Based on Uganda’s strong demand for medical services and the government’s favorable tax policies for manufacturing facilities, manufacturing generic pharmaceuticals remains a potentially profitable opportunity for investors.

 Resources